Regulations & Rules

 Divisions & Criteria

-Novice teams are considered to be beginning level competitors riding horses that may not have speed enough to be competitive in the open or the sport class.
-Any horse that wins 1st place in this class twice must move to a higher level of competition for the following years event.
-Any skier that wins 1st place in this class twice must move to a higher level of competition for the following years event.
-Horse and skier may not cross enter into the 3D Division, but can cross enter into the junior or century class.
-Limited to 35 teams.
+Novice teams are beginning level competitors riding horses that may not have speed enough to be competitive in the open or the sport class.
+Horse and skier may not cross enter into the 3D division but can cross enter into the junior class.

 Junior teams are novice teams and considered to be beginning level competitors riding horses that may not have speed enough to be competitive in the open or the sport class.
-Both the rider and skier must be age 16 or under as of January 1st, 2017.
-Horse and skier may not cross enter into the 3D Division, but can cross enter into the novice division.
+Both the rider and skier must be age 14 or under as of February 1st, 2019.
+Horse and skier may not cross enter into the 3D division but can cross enter into the novice class.

-Rules are the same for 3D, Novice, and Junior divisions.
+Rules are the same for Open, Sport, Novice, and Junior divisions.

 All skiers must wear approved snow sport helmets.
 Eye protection is recommended.
 If skier is under 18, parent/ guardian must sign parental consent forms.
 Proof of insurance is mandatory.